iamrobots/Token/README.md

-# Digital-Identification
+# Digital Identification
-Digital ID project on iOS for personal identification exploration.
+This is my personal iOS project for a digital ID.